interspecifics/SonicMachines/gpgpu-attractors/README.md

 - Data textures for particle state storage
 - Render targets for GPGPU computation
 - Shader-based particle updates
+- **Tone.js for real-time audio synthesis and effects**

+### Audio Engine Implementation (as of current version)
+- Each synth/voice has its own gain node for amplitude control
+- All voices and effects are routed through a master gain node
+- A master limiter (Tone.Volume) prevents digital clipping
+- Effects (reverb, delay) are routed in parallel and then summed at the master gain
+- Analyzer node provides real-time waveform visualization
+- Attractor features (spread, symmetry, density, etc.) are mapped to sound parameters (frequency, filter, modulation index, gain, panning, effects)
+- All parameter changes use `.rampTo()` for smooth transitions

+### Audio Processing Steps Under Test / Planned
+- **Parameter scaling and smoothing:**
+    - Use `Math.tanh` and exponential scaling to keep all mapped parameters in musically useful ranges
+    - Avoid direct `.value` assignments for fast-changing parameters
+- **Effects management:**
+    - Clamp reverb and delay parameters to safe, non-destructive ranges
+    - Ensure all effect transitions are smooth
+- **Output monitoring:**
+    - Use `Tone.Meter` to monitor output level and auto-adjust master gain if needed
+- **Voice management:**
+    - Detune and pan voices to avoid phase collapse and create a wide stereo image
+    - Limit the number of simultaneous voices for clarity
+- **Sample rate consistency:**
+    - Ensure all audio is generated or resampled at 44.1kHz or 48kHz

 ## Performance Considerations